Loading

 Diagnostic and management challenges of glycogen storage disease type 1a in a Somali child: A case report from a low-resource setting

-Glycogen storage disease type 1a (GSD-1a) is a rare autosomal recessive metabolic disorder caused by a deficiency in the glucose-6-phosphatase enzyme.
+Background: Glycogen storage disease type 1a (GSD-1a) is a rare autosomal recessive metabolic disorder caused by a deficiency in the glucose-6-phosphatase enzyme.
 It commonly presents in infancy with fasting hypoglycemia, hepatomegaly, and metabolic disturbances.
+In resource-limited settings like Somalia, diagnosis and management are significantly hampered by the lack of advanced diagnostic facilities and nutritional support.

 Progressive ophthalmoplegia, cyclical hypersomnolence, and sensorineural hearing loss in a child with genetically confirmed Kearns-Sayre Syndrome: A diagnostic odyssey